-Why would anyone need a password manager?
-Everyone knows someone or some people who have had their email or social media accounts hacked.
-It may seem trivial and a slight burden; suddenly there are random posts being made by a friend on Facebook, someone lets them know, they reset their password, problem solved.
+Be honest; we have all found ourselves, at one point or another, forgetting our passwords.
+Or worse, we’ve had our email or social media accounts hacked.
+Everyone knows someone who has had an account security issue if they have not themselves.
+It may seem trivial and a slight burden; suddenly, random posts are being made by a friend on Facebook, someone lets them know, they reset their password, problem solved.
 Right?
-Maybe…

 How many of you use the same password for just about everything?
-Say someone figures out your Facebook password which is also your email password.
-Do you have any sensitive information in your Inbox?
-Is that same password the one you use for your bank’s website?
-See where I’m going here?
+Say someone figures out your Facebook password, which is also your email password and your online banking password.
+This person now had immediate access to your personal information.
+They can steal your money.
+They can learn about your life.

 It happened to my Netflix account earlier this year.
-I still had access and could watch movies but there was an unrecognized name on the account.
+I still had access and could watch movies, but there was an unrecognized name on the account.
 When I tried to log in to give them the boot, I couldn’t log in – they had changed my password.
-In about 10 minutes it was resolved.
-But what if it were my Amazon Prime account and they decided to rent a bunch of movies instead?
+In about 10 minutes, it was resolved.
+But what if it were my Amazon Prime account, and they placed several orders or took my credit card information instead?

 How Strong Is Your Password?

-Dashlane installed on my laptops and as an app on my phone.
-I log into it and can see all of my passwords and any additional information I want to store (account ID’s, security question answers, etc.).
-It’s a breeze to use and most browsers have a Dashlane add-on that will automatically log you into a website if it recognizes the site/login area.
-This isn’t 100% perfect but a lot of it has to do with the websites themselves and not so much the Dashlane tool.
+Once a user logs into Dashlane, they can see all of their passwords and any additional information they choose to store (account IDs, security question answers, etc.).
+It’s a breeze to use, and most browsers have a Dashlane add-on that will automatically log you into a website if it recognizes the site/login area.

 The coolest part?
-Once I set up all my passwords, Dashlane let me know which ones sucked and needed to be changed.
-All I had to do was review the list and say “yes, change these passwords” and it changed them for me.
-I’m talking like 10-15 passwords to different websites.
-All changed to something super complex that I don’t have to remember anymore.
+Once a user sets up all of their passwords, Dashlane will let them know which ones are weak and need to be changed.
+All you have to do was review the list and say, “yes, change these passwords,” and the software will change it for you.
+Dashlane can edit 10-15 passwords to different websites, making them complex enough to be strong.
+And you don’t have to remember a single one.

-If you do come across a site that Dashlane isn’t logging into (I run across this on my mobile phone more than laptop), all you have to do is hit the Dashlane app, copy the password, and paste it in.
-It’s an extra step but once you’re logged into most of your apps, the phone keeps you logged in.
-Dashlane combined with a fingerprint unlock feature on a phone and you’re pretty protected!
+If you do come across a site that Dashlane isn’t logging into (this issue is more likely on a mobile phone than a laptop), all you have to do is hit the Dashlane app, copy the password, and paste it in.
+It’s an extra step, but once you’re logged into most of your apps, the phone keeps you logged in.
+Dashlane combined with a fingerprint or Face ID unlock feature on a phone leaves you pretty protected!

 Try Dashlane for Free

 We can’t be too safe with our data anymore.
-Hackers can access your computer to break the law, leaving you in potential legal trouble.
+Hackers can access your computer and do a myriad of things, leaving you in potential legal trouble.
 Get a password manager to make your accounts more difficult for someone to access.
-And spend the $10/month on identity theft protection so you have peace of mind knowing your information is being monitored 24/7.
+And spend the $10/month on identity theft protection, so you have peace of mind knowing your information is being monitored 24/7.